Jonas1312/knowledge-base/base/science-tech-maths/programming/dev-tools/docker/docker.md

 ![](docker-vs-vm.png)

+## Layers

+A docker image is a set of layers.
+Each layer is a set of files and directories.
+Each layer is read-only.

+When you run a container, a new layer is created on top of the image.
+This layer is read-write.
+It is called the container layer.

+A layer can be used by multiple images using the docker cache.

+Each time you run a command in the Dockerfile (COPY, RUN, etc.), a new layer is created.

 ## Dockerfile

 A Dockerfile is a text file that contains all the commands a user could call on the command line to assemble an image, image that can be run as a container.